 Médecins Sans Frontières has been providing surgical care for people in precarious contexts for decades.

 Tuberculosis (TB) is one of the world’s biggest global health crises.
-Killing 1.5 million people in 2018, TB is the world’s deadliest infectious disease (WHO).
+Killing 1.5 million people in 2020, TB is the world’s second deadliest infectious disease after COVID-19 (WHO).

 War and conflict

-Around one-quarter of our humanitarian and medical assistance is for populations caught in armed conflict.
+More than one third of our humanitarian and medical assistance is for people affected by armed conflict.